RaphHaddad/blog/content/post/bicep-vs-terraform.md

 ## Deployment Methods

-Bicep templates are similar to ARM Templates in that they are incremental.
+Bicep templates are similar to ARM Templates in that they are incremental (by default).
 That is, resources are incrementally added to their targets (resource groups or subscriptions) and if a resource is deleted from a template and the template is redeployed, then the code-deleted resource won’t be deleted on Azure Cloud.

-Terraform deploys differently, the state on Azure Cloud must match exactly what is on the code (exact state).
+Terraform deploys differently, the state on Azure Cloud must match exactly what is on the code (exact/complete state by default).
 That is, if a resource is deleted on the code templates, they will be deleted on the target.
 This is one reason (amongst many) why Terraform needs its own persistent storage to store state.